O2 waives the exit fee on death – but the handset debt still stands

 Keep a record.
 Note the date you called, the name of the agent, and any reference number they give you.
 If a dispute arises later about the final bill or an alleged ETF, this is your evidence.

 Life Ledger saves time.
 If you are notifying multiple providers at once, O2’s partnership with Life Ledger means you can submit a single notification that covers O2 alongside other providers.
-It doesn’t replace the bereavement team for complex queries, but it’s a useful option for straightforward disconnections.
+It doesn’t replace the bereavement team for complex queries, but it is a useful option for straightforward disconnections.

 Other telecoms providers.
-If the deceased had accounts with other mobile or broadband providers, see our guides for Vodafone, Virgin Media, BT, and Sky.
+If the deceased had accounts with other mobile or broadband providers, see our guides for Vodafone, EE, Virgin Media, BT, Sky, Three, giffgaff, and iD Mobile.

 Summary